Bethlehem Birth Injury Lawyer

 Here are a few eye-openers we bet you didn’t know, and they’re crucial for any family expecting a new baby in the Bethlehem area:

-In Lehigh County, 9% of babies born in 2020 were low birth weight, and 1% were very low birth weight.
-These numbers are important because a baby’s size at birth is a significant risk factor for certain injuries.
+• In Lehigh County, 9% of babies born in 2020 were low birth weight, and 1% were very low birth weight.
+These numbers are important because a baby’s birth size is a significant risk factor for certain injuries.

-About 80% of new moms in the area received prenatal care early in their pregnancy, which is great—but that still leaves 20% who didn’t get early checkups.
+• About 80% of new moms in the area received prenatal care early in their pregnancy, which is excellent—but that still leaves 20% who didn’t get early checkups.
 Being a bit late on prenatal care raises risks because it’s a critical time for doctors to catch potential issues.

-Birth injuries aren't always reported publicly, but we know nationally about seven babies out of every 1,000 are affected.
+• Birth injuries aren’t always reported publicly, but we know nationally about seven babies out of every 1,000 are affected.
 In Bethlehem, that could mean multiple families each year facing serious challenges after birth.
-This is a quiet reality, and it's why awareness is so important.
+Some families may face severe injuries that require extensive care and support.
+This is a quiet reality, and it’s why awareness is so important.

 Why These Numbers Matter for Your Family